+Sikh Leadership Resource, Sarab da Bhalla in Practice is a guide on how to ensure organizational decisions contribute to the collective flourishing of every subgroup..
 What does it mean to lead like a Sikh?
-Across the globe, Sikh professionals, executives, and entrepreneurs are drawing on timeless spiritual principles — service (seva), justice (nyaya), humility (nimrata), and resilience (chardi kala) — to shape a distinct and values-driven approach to leadership.
+Across the globe, Sikh professionals, executives, and entrepreneurs are drawing on timeless spiritual principles: service (seva), justice (nyaya), humility (nimrata), and resilience (chardi kala).
+These shape a distinct and values-driven approach to leadership.

-This collaborative resource page curates some of the most insightful tools, articles, and programs available for Sikh leaders — from academic research to professional mentorship to purpose-driven retreats.
+This collaborative resource page curates some of the most insightful tools, articles, and programs available for Sikh leaders.
+These resources are from academic research to professional mentorship to purpose-driven retreats.
 We also include original pages from TalentWhisperers that explore Sikh inner voices, saboteurs, and the journey of transformation.

 Table of Contents